Drama studies: from page to stage

 Course breakdown

-After an introduction and welcome session, each term’s teaching will take place in 4 live teaching sessions on Saturdays from 11am to 1pm and 2pm to 4pm, and 2 open sessions on Wednesday evenings, between 7pm and 8pm, plus pre-recorded lectures (all times GMT/BST).
-Please refer to the individual dates for each term in the 2025-26 Course Guide.
+After an introduction and welcome session, each term’s teaching will take place in 4 live teaching sessions usually on Saturdays from 11am to 1pm and 2pm to 4pm, and 2 open sessions usually on Wednesday evenings, between 7pm and 8pm, plus pre-recorded lectures (all times GMT/BST).
+Exact teaching dates and times will be confirmed in the course guide upon enrolment.

 Michaelmas term: From Dramatic Text to Performance